Health Providers

 Abstract

-Background: In recent years, the relationship between social factors and health status has attracted the attention of health researchers, and several studies have attested to the relationship between socioeconomic status and people’s health.
-This study aims to determine the physical literacy of Iranian adolescents based on the educational level and economic status of students’ families.
+Background: Health researchers have increasingly focused on the relationship between social factors and health status.
+Several studies have demonstrated the link between socioeconomic status and people’s health.
+This study aims to determine the physical literacy of Iranian adolescents based on the educational level and economic status of their families.

 Keywords